 The primary purpose of the Rubicon Reservoir is diversion of high spring flow from the main stem of the Rubicon River to Buck Island Reservoir via the Rockbound Tunnel, which diverts into Rockbound Lake.
 Rubicon Reservoir is not used for long-term storage; however, SMUD has water rights for storage of up to 2,110 ac-ft at this reservoir.
-Water is currently released downstream from Rubicon Dam by either passing over the spillway or through one or both 10" diameter knife gate valve remote controlled low-level outlets, which have a combined capacity of about 18 cfs at full reservoir pool.
-However, the current stream release outlets at the dam are incapable of providing the increased minimum stream flows mandated by the License.
-Modifications, including a new 36", remotely-operated knife gate valve and 30' of new discharge pipe below the toe of the spillway are scheduled for installation in 2015.
+Water is currently released downstream from Rubicon Dam by either passing over the spillway or through a new 36", remotely-operated knife gate valve and 30' of new discharge pipe below the toe of the spillway installed in 2015, and upgraded in 2022.

-Because Rubicon Reservoir is operated primarily as a diversion facility, the water level in the reservoir fluctuates with changing volumes of inflow, ranging between the minimum operating pool level of 6,533.5 feet and the normal full pool level of 6,545.0 feet.
-During the dry months of August and September, diversion is not allowed.
-SMUD installs gates on the entrance to Rockbound Tunnel in these months, effectively raising the level by 6.0 feet to an elevation of 6,539.5 feet and narrowing the range of water elevation fluctuation from 11.8 to 5.8 feet.
+Because Rubicon Reservoir is operated primarily as a diversion facility, the water level in the reservoir fluctuates with changing volumes of inflow, ranging between the minimum operating pool level of 6,533.5 feet and the normal full pool level of 6,545.0 feet

+Water surface elevation in Rubicon Reservoir is maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to secure the maximum recreational benefits.
+SMUD typically lowers gates on the entrance to Rockbound Tunnel in these months, effectively raising the level by 6.0 feet to an elevation of 6,539.5 feet and narrowing the range of water elevation fluctuation from 11.8 to 5.8 feet.
 This stabilizes water level fluctuation during the recreation season.
 Water level in the reservoir typically stabilizes once natural inflow drops below 6 cfs.

-Water surface elevation in Rubicon Reservoir will be maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to secure the maximum recreational benefits.
-A minimum water surface elevation of 6,527 feet will be maintained in Rubicon Reservoir year round for the protection of lacustrine aquatic species.
+A minimum water surface elevation of 6,527 feet is maintained in Rubicon Reservoir year-round for the protection of lacustrine aquatic species.

-Rubicon Reservoir level is measured using duplicate submersible pressure transducers located at the main dam and telemetered via radio to Site 27 (USGS ID 11427940) Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry to SMUD's SCADA system.
+Rubicon Reservoir level is measured using duplicate submersible pressure transducers located at the main dam and telemetered via radio to Site 24 (USGS ID 11427958).
+Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry to SMUD's SCADA system.